Letters from Lodi

 A varietal wine is a type of wine named after the predominant grape in its composition.
 Federal guidelines require American wines to have a minimum of 75% of the grape identified on a varietal wine label, while some individual states have stricter standards.
 Oregon, for example, has a 90% requirement.

-This term is correctly used when referring to the identity of a grape going into a commercial bottling, but is often incorrectly used when referring to botanical identities of grapes.
+This term is correctly used when referring to the identity of a grape going into a commercial bottling but is often incorrectly used when referring to the botanical identities of grapes.
 For instance, when talking about Cabernet Sauvignon as a grape rather than a wine type, it is not called a “varietal.”
 It is called a "grape," a "variety," or a "cultivar."

 There are other sticklers for proper wine language who still say that "varietal" can only be an adjective, not a noun.
 The word, however, has long entered the domain of commonly accepted usage as either a descriptor or a wine type or category.
 It is perfectly okay, for example, to refer to Cabernet Sauvignon as "a varietal" as well as "a varietal wine."

 Where varietal terminology becomes tricky for American wine producers, however, is that only grapes formally recognized by the TTB (Alcohol and Tobacco Tax and Trade Bureau, which took over regulation of alcoholic beverages from the BATF in 2003) may appear on a label.
-The pioneering Lodi grower/producer Bokisch Vineyards, for instance, was not allowed to label their first vintage, a 2001, of Graciano as "Graciano" because the grape was not listed by the ATF.
-After submitting evidence for Graciano's long established history in Spain, the Bokischs were able to get the grape listed and bottle their second vintage as Graciano.
+The pioneering Lodi grower/producer Bokisch Vineyards, for instance, was not allowed to label their first vintage, 2001, of Graciano as "Graciano" because the grape was not listed by the ATF.
+After submitting evidence for Graciano's long-established history in Spain, the Bokischs were able to get the grape listed and bottle their second vintage as Graciano.

 The Primitivo vs. Zinfandel question is another example of TTB quirks.
 Primitivo is a clonal variant of Zinfandel, sharing the exact same DNA, and many growers prefer the attributes of Primitivo over that of other Zinfandel selections.
 The TTB recognizes Primitivo as a separate varietal category, and therefore many California wineries bottle a Primitivo separately from their Zinfandel.
 However, most growers sell their Primitivo grapes to wineries as Zinfandel — because that's exactly what it is.
 Therefore, the vast majority of Primitivo grown in California is actually bottled as Zinfandel, regardless of TTB standards.
 This is not deception, it's just logic.